-As described in Note 1 to the financial statements, during the year ended June 30, 2017, the School District adopted GASB Statement No. 77, Tax Abatement Disclosures.
+As described in Note 1 to the financial statements, during the year ended June 30, 2018, the School District adopted GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
 Our opinions are not modified with respect to this matter.